Secret Affair In Session – 1979 – Past Daily Soundbooth

-Secret Affair to end the working week.
+Secret Affair to head in the direction of Hump-Day.
 Part of the Mod Revival wave that swept the UK around 1978/1979.
 I was first introduced to Secret Affair via Steve Barron‘s sister, Siobhan.
 Steve directed their videos from the beginning and both him and Siobhan were very enthusiastic about the band.
 When she handed me the cassette of their second album, Behind Closed Doors, she gave me an all-knowing “you’re-gonna-like-these-guys’ grin – and she was right.
 There were a lot of exciting bands climbing on the Mod Revival band wagon – as with much of the 70’s and into the early 80s, music was going in an explosion of different directions and all of it was loaded with energy and conviction – the competition for a place on your turntable (or in this case, cassette deck) was fierce – but it made for a lot of great listening – Secret Affair was a big part of it.

 I don’t recall them coming to the States – and I do remember they didn’t last for long; breaking up in 1982, only two scant years after I first got exposed to them.
 But in that initial period they released three albums, five singles and made a big impression as to the huge possibilities these new directions in Pop music were taking.